• Skip to main content

 It will check the decline in demand and business activity.

-When the economy set, The government should raise the rates of existing taxes and may levy new taxes to check private spending.
+When the economy is set, The government should raise the rates of existing taxes and may levy new taxes to check private spending.

 Thus, the various instruments of fiscal policy should be followed by the government in such a manner that it may attain stabilization in the economy.